SteevenMnw/MSPR/README.md

 npm start
 ```

-📱 You need to install Expo on your smartphone/emulator to run the app.
+📱 You will need to install Expo on your smartphone/emulator to run the app.

 (The app will not work on web browser because of the camera requesting)